seppzer0/silent-writing-theme/README.md

 I was fond of a basic scheme with a black background and white text.
 This colour combination felt simplistic yet elegant, which made me curious to try adapting it for my coding environment.

-I have tried several existing solutions, with none feeling quite right.
-There were still some elements that were either eye-razoring or otherwise distracting from a thought process, which reallistically is the only thing that matters when writing code.
+I have tried several existing solutions, none of which felt quite right.
+There were still some elements that were either eye-razoring or otherwise distracting from a thought process, which realistically is the only thing that matters when writing code.
 I could just start coding in terminals exclusively; but I didn't want to leave VSCode just yet.

-This version of white-on-black theme is intended to be balanced.
-I thought maybe my bland taste in colours might be shared by someone, so I decided to make it publicly available for everyone to try.
+This version of white(-ish)-on-black theme is intended to be balanced.
+I thought maybe my bland taste in colours might be shared by someone, so I decided to make it publicly available for everyone.

 ## Availability